 If you believe that your Christian child can keep their faith in public school, I encourage you to read this comprehensive article urging Christian parents to pull their children from public schools.
 Christian children are not only being bullied by teachers if they stand up for their faith, but they are being indoctrinated with non-Biblical beliefs.
 More on that later.
 You have 18 short, precious years to educate your child.
 Use this time wisely and do not let someone else decide what to teach your children.
 This is the single most important of all the advantages of homeschooling.

 As I said, “experience” is often the best teacher.
 Little did I know when I started homeschooling, that one of our children would struggle with reading due to mild dyslexia.
-Perhaps he would have received the help he needed in public school, but perhaps he wouldn’t have.
+Perhaps he would have received the help he needed in public school, but perhaps he would not have.
 His learning disability affected his confidence.
 If he would have been held back due to his dyslexia, I think he would have struggled even more with his confidence.

 Thankfully, we were able to tailor his educational needs and focus on learning how to read differently.
 We were able to build his confidence through repetition and positive reinforcements.
 It is still challenging for him, but we do not need to push him through for the sake of keeping up with his peers.
 We can focus on weaknesses and move on when he has mastered the concept.